 ‘In our society generally, we do not appreciate body odours,’ said Johannes Frasnelli, an expert in chemosensory processing at Université du Québec à Trois-Rivières.
 ‘I’m no different – I don’t appreciate having somebody sweaty in front of me in the bus.’
 A strong personal odour isn’t socially acceptable.
 We go to great lengths to cover up our human odours: we shower daily, launder our clothes, swipe on deodorant, spritz perfume, hang air fresheners in our cars.
 Whatever scent signals pass between our bodies have to fight their way through.

 Yet we also crave each other’s odours.
 There’s the scent of a romantic partner, for example, which we might catch lingering on a pillow.
 ‘In the bedroom, the sense of smell becomes important,’ said Frasnelli.
 ‘Sometimes this can be scary because our culture prohibits us from enjoying the smell of somebody else.’

 It’s perfectly acceptable, too, to take a hearty sniff of your baby.
 You can even sniff a friend’s baby, breathing in a little of that sweet, milky smell, without causing a fuss.

 In these moments, our nature as olfactory animals comes through.
 When we inhale the scents of our loved ones, we might be reinforcing the bonds between us.
 Among strangers, whether we’re steeped in their aromas on the subway or greeting them with a handshake, we might be learning about people with our noses as much as with our eyes.
-Perhaps we should be okay, then, with breathing deeper to learn a little more.Make a donation
+Perhaps we should be okay, then, with breathing deeper to learn a little more.Support Aeon: make a one-off donation